Work with Model view in Power BI Desktop

-Select the Model icon near the side of the window to see a view of the existing model.
-Hover your cursor over a relationship line to show the columns that are used.
+Select the Model view icon near the side of the window to see a view of the existing model.
+Hover your cursor over a relationship line to show the columns used.

 In the image, the Connections table has a Seat ID column that’s related to the Unique Seats table, which also has a seatId column.
 The two tables have a Many to One (*:1) relationship.
 An arrow in the middle of the line shows the direction of the filter context flow.
 Double arrows would mean the cross-filter direction is set to Both.

-You can double-click a relationship to open it in the Edit Relationship dialog box.
-To learn more about relationships, see Create and manage relationships in Power BI Desktop.
+You can double-click a relationship to open it in the Edit relationship dialog box.
+For more information about relationships, see Create and manage relationships in Power BI Desktop.

 Updated Model View

 Current releases of Power BI Desktop have the updated Model view enabled.

 The colors in the table card headers automatically match the colors you've selected in any report theme you're using.
 If the color is too close to white, Model view doesn't use it in the theme headers to avoid situations where it's difficult to differentiate tables in dual mode.